Save Thousands! Mortgage Insurance vs Life Insurance:

-Joint mortgage life insurance doesn't pay out a double death benefit
+#6.
+Mortgage life insurance is Joint Coverage and does NOT pay a double death benefit

 Don't let 'em fool ya: Joint TD Mortgage Insurance = One Death Benefit

-Individual Assumption Term Insurance Policies = Two Death Benefits
+Individual Assumption Life Term Insurance Policies = Two Death Benefits

 So Is Mortgage Life Insurance Worth It?

-You're NOT the owner of your policy, the bank is.
+You're NOT the owner of the policy, the bank is.